onymous-games/whisper-rpg/README.md

 I thought of this when I played a campaign with a number of people who had never engaged in a role-playing game before.
 They chose classes and races that ultimately disapointed them later.
 For instance, a player's orc barbarian kept deciding to having delicate arguments with people yet had no social grace.
 Had they had experience, they may have chosen something else.

 Expecting inexperienced players to take on roles for an entire campaign before they understand their choices is an unfair ask.
-Instead, twin-triad is built such that you decide skills after you've started using them.
+Instead, Whisper is built such that you decide skills after you've started using them.

 ## About this document